sy77777en/video_annotation_folk/labels_markdown/lighting_setup/dynamic_effect/index.md

 - Does the shot depict a gradual dispersal of particles or substances?

-- Is there a visible effect where smoke, fog, or ink spreads out?
+- Is there a noticable effect where smoke, fog, or ink spreads out?

 - Does the scene feature a diffusion effect, such as mist or dust spreading?